paycp/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

   Oscillations combining two or more frequencies, leading to a non-repeating but structured pattern.

 - **Chaotic motion**
-  Highly sensitive to initial conditions: even minute differences in the starting point lead to vastly different trajectories over time.
-  Chaotic motion is characterized by:
-  - Irregular, unpredictable behavior,
-  - Positive Lyapunov exponents,
+  Highly sensitive to initial conditions, with irregular, unpredictable behavior.
-  - Complex, fractal-like structures in phase space.
+  Characterized by positive Lyapunov exponents and complex structures in phase space.

-These transitions highlight the richness of nonlinear dynamics even in relatively simple mechanical systems.